-The appetite for crude oil and other energy sources is growing dramatically, with worldwide energy consumption projected to increase by more than 40 percent by 2035.
+The appetite for oil, natural gas, and other energy sources is growing dramatically, with worldwide energy consumption projected to increase by more than 40 percent by 2035.

 The growing demand is fueled by a population that is predicted to increase 25 percent in the next 20 years, with most of that growth in countries with emerging economies, such as China and India.
 Rising energy demand from economic output and improved standards of living will likely put added pressure on energy supplies.
 For example, in China alone, demand is expected to increase by 75 percent by 2035.

 At Chevron, we recognize the world needs all the energy we can develop, in many potential forms.
 That's why we're investing in a broad portfolio of energy resources, with $40 billion budgeted in 2014 for capital and exploratory projects.

 - We're finding and developing conventional and new sources of oil and gas.